oracle-livelabs/spatial-graph/spatial-ai/ev/create-spatial-models/create-spatial-models.md

-# Create non-spatial model
+# Create spatial predictive models

 ## Introduction

-In this lab you create models for predicting EV adoption using a non-spatial regression algorithm.
-In the previous lab you performed spatial feature engineering to add a feature with the number of charging stations with 10km of each zip code.
-Here you  train models without and with this feature.
-You compare model statistics and observe the benefit of spatial feature engineering.
+In this lab you create models for predicting EV adoption using spatial regression algorithms.
+You then compare model statistics and observe the benefits of employing spatial algorithms.

 Estimated Lab Time: xx minutes